 However, the Asia Pacific (APAC) regional market for geothermal power is projected to witness a noteworthy compound annual growth rate during the forecast period owing to the large-scale production of geothermal energy in Indonesia, the Philippines, and Japan.
 Supportive government policies and programs to increase the share of geothermal energy in the total renewable energy mix will also contribute to fuelling the growth of the geothermal power market in this regional market during the forecast period.
 In the Philippines, the development of geothermal power has been continuously pushed in order to attain energy security while boosting the share of renewable energy in the total power mix.
 Recently, the government of this country has announced plans to advance a policy re-casting, through the Department of Energy (DOE) that will allow 100 per cent foreign ownership in renewable energy projects with a focus on geothermal to attract foreign investment.
-In China, the imposition of stricter emission rules on coal-fired power plants has created a lucrative opportunity for the geothermal energy sector to grow at a tremendous rate, thereby driving market growth.
+In China, the imposition of stricter emission rules on coal-fired power plants has created a lucrative opportunity for the geothermal energy sector to grow at a tremendous rate, thereby driving the market growth.
 The Middle East and Africa (MEA) geothermal power regional market is also poised to grow at a decent CAGR between 2020 and 2027 on account of favourable government policies and increasing investments in geothermal projects in countries like Turkey, Ethiopia, and South Africa.
 The Ethiopian Energy Authority drafted a new bill in April 2020 to ramp up the geothermal development in Ethiopia by easing the registration and licensing processes.
 According to the Turkish Geothermal Power Plant Investors Association (JESDER), Turkey intends to increase its geothermal power generation capacity by nearly half, or 2,000 MW, by 2020, compared to 2018.